 |Location||Dispensary, Grow facility, Production facility, Consumption Area/Shuttle, Dining Area (Tour Dependent)||Brew facility, tasting room, farm tour (occasional/rare depending on the brewery)|

 The Final Hit: If you’re considering either a brewery or cannabis tour in Denver (or anywhere in Colorado), make sure to call ahead and inquire as to the length of the tour as well as when it will be running.
-If you have a few days, try out a few breweries and a few cannabis tours and dispensaries; if you’ve only got a short window to experience both, I recommend a combination tour like Buds & Beers Party Tour with My 420 Tours.
+If you have a few days, try out a few breweries and a few cannabis tours and dispensaries; if you’ve only got a short window to experience both, I recommend a combination tour like a brewery and dispensary tour.

 P.S.
 Don’t forget your camera!
 Often, cannabis tours have the most photos being snapped due to the relative newness and novelty of the newly legal substance that’s generating more than $100M in revenue each month!